AEHamrick/iNaturalist-Uploads/README.md

 that has been and still is wonderful encouragement that there are still human ways we can poke at tech instead of engaging with silicon valley, drones, AI, or venture capital.

+To iNaturalist, of course, not just for making a fascinating platform I greatly enjoy using, but for exposing a set of APIs to make this possible.

 ### What's iNaturalist?

 I would defer [to them](https://www.inaturalist.org/pages/help#general1)